Basilica of the Visitation of the Blessed Virgin Mary, Staré Hory

 Staré Hory is a village in the Banská Bystrica Region in Central Slovakia.
-It is situated in the Staré Hory Mountains, between the Veľká Fatra and Low Tatra mountain ranges.
+It is in the Staré Hory Mountains, between the Veľká Fatra and Low Tatra mountain ranges.

 The village became a destination for annual Marian pilgrimages in the 15th century.
 The first church was built in 1448 by Michal Konigzberg.
-Reconstructions occurred in 1499, 1589, 1722 and in 1850, when two side naves were added.
+Reconstructions occurred in 1499, 1589, 1722 and 1850, when two side naves were added.
 The building has been listed since 1963 as a Slovak National Cultural Monument.